whey1/e-artisan/README.md

 # e-artisan.<br>
-We are an auttomobile company based in Lagos state, Nigeria set aside to help with issues affecting vechiles.
+We are an automobile company based in Lagos state, Nigeria set aside to help with issues affecting vechiles.